 We have four simple Christian values: Respect, Reflection, Responsibility and Resilience.
 We call these the 4Rs and we learn about these values through collective worship and our curriculum.
-The values are clearly displayed throughout the school; we use religious teaching and modern day stories to illustrate how these values apply to our lives.
-We expect our school community to model our values in all that they do.
+The values are clearly displayed throughout the school and we reinforce them through reference to religious teachings.
+We aim to live our lives in a way that is true to our values.